Blogography Logo

 I've never found this to be true in any place on this earth I've visited.
 Yes, some countries have a government that better represents the majority of the people they serve, but even then there will be those who don't agree with what's being done in their name.
 But here's the thing... no matter where I've been, I've always been able to find a way to relate to my fellow earthlings, at least in general.

-I have been invited warmly into the home of a man who hates America.
+I have been warmly invited into the home of a man who hates America.
 Literally.
 Would not cry a single tear if the country would implode after the way our government meddled in the affairs of his country.
 And I'm not imagining things here.
 He actually said it to me with a smile on his face.
 But he doesn't hate Americans.
 At all.
 Just our government (for which I think he pities us)... and, to be fair, he has justification for it.

 But, once invited into his home, the politics of our countries never came up.
 We talked about our lives, our work, our families, where we live, and a dozen other topics that resulted in smiling faces and laughter.
 Because, at the bottom of it all, we are both human.